PaulLin1/bioinformatics-implementations/algorithms/smith_waterman/README.md

 NCBI RefSeq full organism collection: too large to profile

 ## Naive CUDA Implementation
-The creation of the scoring matrix is
+The creation of the scoring matrix is parallelized.

 ### Profiling Info with Perf on H200
 Regular Tests: 1.0s